mattmorgante/laravel-vegaroo/readme.md

 - why they healthy, which minerals they got, studies they are used in, then which recipes you can find them

 C. Longer term idea:
-vegan food near me - filter google api reviews to mapbox coordinates : search for vegan, raw, vegeterian options in title, description, tags, or reviews
+vegan food near me (happy cow)- filter google api reviews to mapbox coordinates : search for vegan, raw, vegeterian options in title, description, tags, or reviews
 - worldwide map of vegan restaurants
 - cover it city by city - do one city first (amsterdam!!)
 - automate the process

-Mission: make it easier to go vegan

-Why: to improve the health of individual humans, the health of our planet, and the health of all other living things.

-Ideas:
---> Scrape vegan food blogs (find via google) and link to their sites --> Searchable recipes: filter based on time, ingredients, etc

-Feature #3 - Community
-- Enter your email and get access to:
-- Personalized help via facebook messenger (vegaroo chat)
-- Access to slack group

-Feature #4
-- Recipe blueprint create your own
-- Share blueprint

 # Create a page with a form
 - Vegaroo Beta